 DO'S AND DON'TS

-You will also want to discuss emergency contraception with your healthcare provider if you weren’t protected by another form of contraception such as an IUD or the pill.
+- You will also want to discuss emergency contraception with your healthcare provider if you weren’t protected by another form of contraception such as, for example, an IUD or the pill.